-For off-vehicle charge capable hybrid electric vehicles: The following data shall be recorded for all eharge depleting range and exhaust tests and for each individual test cycle therein, except for the 20°F and 50°F tests, conducted in accordance with section F.8:
+For off-vehicle charge capable hybrid electric vehicles: The following data shall be recorded for all charge depleting range and exhaust tests and for each individual test cycle therein:

-- (a) mileage accumulated during the All-Electric Range portion of the test, where applicable; - (b) Net DC energy from the battery that was expended during the test (may be reported as the total DC battery energy output and the total DC battery energy input); - (c) AC energy required to fully charge the battery after a charge depleting or charge sustaining test from the point where electricity is introduced from the electric outlet to the battery charger; - (d) DC energy required to fully charge the battery after a charge depleting or charge sustaining test from the point where electricity is introduced from the battery charger to the battery; and - (e) Net DC amp-hrs from the battery that was expended during the test (may be reported as the total DC amp-hrs output and the total DC amp-hrs input) - (f) Measured AC and DC watt hours and amp hours shall be reported to the nearest hundredths of a kilowatt hour and tenths of an amp hour.
+(a) mileage accumulated during the All-Electric Range portion of the test, where applicable;

+(b) Net DC energy from the battery that was expended during the test (may be reported as the total DC battery energy output and the total DC battery energy input);

+(c) AC energy required to fully charge the battery after a charge depleting or charge sustaining test from the point where electricity is introduced from the electric outlet to the battery charger;

+(d) DC energy required to fully charge the battery after a charge depleting or charge sustaining test from the point where electricity is introduced from the battery charger to the battery; and schedule speed and time tolerances specified in F.3.1 or F.3.2 shall not be exceeded due to the operation of the regenerative braking system.

+(e) Net DC amp-hrs from the battery that was expended during the test (may be reported as the total DC amp-hrs output and the total DC amp-hrs input)

-- 3.2 Regenerative braking.
+3.2 Regenerative braking.
 Regenerative braking systems may be utilized during the range test.
 The braking level, if adjustable, shall be set according to the manufacturer's specifications for normal driving conditions prior to the commencement of the test.
+The driving

-The driving schedule speed and time tolerances specified in this section F.3.1 or F.3.2 shall not be exceeded due to the operation of the regenerative braking system. - 3.3 Measurement Accuracy.
-The overall error in voltage and current recording instruments shall be NIST traceable and accurate to $\pm 1\%$ of the maximum value of the variable (AC/DC volts and amps) being measured.
+3.3 Measurement Accuracy.
+The overall error in voltage and current recording instruments shall be NIST traceable and accurate to $\pm 1\%$ of the maximum value of the variable being measured.
 Suggested equipment: amp meter/power meter capable of sampling voltage and current.
 Voltage and current shall be sampled at a minimum rate of 20 hz.